Pima Medical Institute-Tucson

 - Pima Medical Institute is a highly experienced and proven leader in health care.
 For more than 35 years, Pima Medical Institute has offered specialized, quality healthcare training that is quick and affordable, and has been serving the Tucson community since 1972.
 In Tucson, we offer medical training in Medical Training in Tucson certificate programs like dental assistant, medical assistant, medical administrative assistant, pharmacy technician, phlebotomy technician, veterinary assistant.

-- The teacher population of 99 teachers has grown by 209% over five years.
+- The teacher population of 99 teachers has stayed relatively flat over five years.

 |Pima Medical Institute-Tucson||(AZ) Community College Avg.|

 |Institution Level||Four or more years||At least 2 yrs but < 4 yrs|

 |Institution Control||Private, for profit||Private, non-profit|